ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 , it's over TODO commits and over TODO lines of code and documentation changed or added!

+*October is also a very special month for MSNoise, as it has been 8 years since Corentin contacted Florent and that I immediately started working on this package.
+2010-2018.
+Height years.
+Wow.
+MSNoise has now a few thousand lines of code and more than 100 pages of documentation, it is widely used and scientists around the globe use it and even make super cool publications out of their results!
+So proud!*

 MSNoise 1.6 introduces a series of **new features** :